-It is worth reflecting here on the darkest days of South Africa's history where laws sought to dictate who could marry and who could not.9 Such fundamental violations of family life must be strongly guarded against.
-We accordingly suggest the retention of the current definition of a dependant as far as it pertains to spouses.
+- spouses to honour their obligations to one another would also limit that right."10 - 2.12.
+It is worth reflecting here on the darkest days of South Africa's history where laws sought to dictate who could marry and who could not.
+Such fundamental violations of family life must be strongly guarded against.
+We accordingly suggest the retention of the current definition of a dependant as far as it pertains to spouses. - 2.13.
 Fifthly, the deletion of the words "member of the immediate family" and the insertion of the "parent" unfairly limits the scope of dependency by excluding members of the extended family.
+As noted above many children who arrive in South Africa are separated from their parents and often come with relatives. - 2.14.
 Then the amendment inserts the proviso that the dependant must have been "included by the asylum seeker in the application for asylum".
-This proviso prohibits the addition of dependants who could not have been contemplated by the asylum applicant at the time when he or she initially applied to the Department.
+This proviso prohibits the addition of dependants who could not have been contemplated by the asylum applicant at the time when he or she initially applied for asylum to the Department.
 For instance, marriage while in South Africa or the joining on non-biological children by way of a Children's Court order.
 This narrow proviso, we submit, will not afford the asylum seeker his or her fundament right to family unity or accord with the best interests of the child.
 We therefore recommend that the proviso be removed.